 Her career spans healthcare, science communication, and the arts, in the UK and Asia.
 Christine has personal experience of caring for elderly family members with multiple co-morbidities and is aware of the enormous difficulties faced when caring for relatives at home.

-After graduating from medical school, he undertook foundation placements in several specialities including general surgery, neurosurgery and accident & emergency.
+Allan is a specialty trainee in neurosurgery.
+After graduating from medical school, he undertook foundation placements in several specialties including general surgery, neurosurgery and accident and emergency.

 PLG member: Pam Senior